strandjs/SOC_Analyst_Labs/courseFiles/Lab_01-logAnalysis_Basics/logAnalysisBasics_Lab.md

 <img width="1915" height="661" alt="image" src="https://github.com/user-attachments/assets/3a70ca93-4c36-4f79-96f1-435322948684" />

 Following up this lead we can get to the same results as earlier, or use it to group alerts by services, the possibilities are endless
-<br><br
+<br><br>

+## Your turn
 ### Try extracting any encrypted payloads and pulling authentication activity yourself, if there is any, using the documentation of the tool.

-## Your turn
-Try finding everything you found in this lab by using [Windows Event Viewer](/courseFiles/tools/WinEventViewer.md)
+### Also try finding everything you found in this lab by using [Windows Event Viewer](/courseFiles/tools/WinEventViewer.md)